-Creativity, manual dexterity, networking and excellent communication skills are essential if you want to become a successful printmaker
+Creativity, manual dexterity and excellent networking skills are essential if you want to become a printmaker

-A printmaker uses techniques such as woodcuts or silk-screens to create images on surfaces such as a wood block, copper plate or stone, which are then transposed onto other surfaces, generally using a printing press.
+A printmaker uses specialist techniques such as etching, lithography and screen printing to create images on surfaces such as a wood block, copper plate or stone, which are then transposed onto other surfaces, generally using a printing press.
 Surfaces can include glass, cloth and paper.

-In this role you will design the prints yourself.
+In this role, you'll design the prints yourself.
 Printmakers are increasingly using electronic or digital printing processes alongside more traditional craft-based methods.
 This has increased collaborative working with computer artists.

 Once you become established you may teach and run classes to support yourself and finance your work.
 You may also offer technical or advisory support to educational organisations.